Book to Morse Code Translator

 SpacingSpaces and separators matter once text becomes Morse.
 Use the spacing guide if copied Morse needs cleanup.

-Book text can also become Morse video
+Book text can also play as visual Morse

 Visual Morse styles